 Donate Hoodies to Help Homeless Youth

 Giving back has been part of our mission at SALT effect since the very start.
 SALT effect stands for Serving and Learning Together.
-Our annual Hoodie Drive benefits local youth through a the wonderful nonprofit Star House.
-It also gives families a simple and tangible way to help others and give back.
+Our annual Hoodie Drive benefits local youth through the wonderful nonprofit Star House.
+It also gives tweens, teens and families a simple and tangible way to help others and give back.

 Hoodies will go to Star House, a drop-in center for youth experiencing homelessness in our hometown of Columbus, Ohio.
 They serve thousands of young people ages 14-24 every year, providing things like food, clothes and hygiene materials as well as connections for counseling, housing, transportation, addiction services, employment and more.